-NEW ORLEANS — A trial court properly allowed a Texas state trooper who witnessed and investigated a fatal tractor-trailer crash to offer expert opinions on the cause of the accident, a Fifth Circuit U.S. Court of Appeals panel determined Feb.
-1 without reaching the question of whether “an accident investigator can serve as an expert at all” (Alexandro Puga, et al. v.
+NEW ORLEANS — Although the Fifth Circuit U.S. Court of Appeals on April 17 revised an opinion to correct inconsistent statements, it did not change its original holding that a trial court properly allowed a Texas state trooper who witnessed and investigated a fatal tractor-trailer crash to offer expert opinions on the cause of the accident (Alexandro Puga, et al. v.
 RCX Solutions, Inc., No. 17-41282, 5th Cir., 2019 U.S. App.
-LEXIS 3346).
+LEXIS 11229).